Story by Dayu Aryanthi

 - Charlotte, North Carolina, Jan, 18-19, 2018

 Each workshop will cover region-specific topics centered around ways to improve public engagement with the news and journalist engagement with the public.
 For example, in Charlotte, the workshop will bring together legacy and emerging media leaders to learn from each other about best practices for engaged journalism.
 And in Boulder, the participants will dive deep into building leadership in engaged journalism.
+We will also bring up preschool programs in Denver, CO for the preschoolers who want to learn these skills.

 The workshops will also introduce journalists nationwide to Gather, a new interactive platform for connecting and informing engagement journalists developed by the Agora Journalism Center with support from the John S. and James L. Knight Foundation.
 Gather is a collection of searchable resources, a hub for collaboration and a digital meeting space where engaged journalism’s budding community of practice can learn from each other and continue to grow and evolve.